ha7ilm/roblue/README.md

 The code is available under GPLv3 license, see `LICENSE`.

-OpenAI models GPT-3.5-turbo, GPT-4, Codex were used to improve the code in this repository.
+OpenAI models GPT-3.5-turbo, GPT-4, Codex were used to improve and partially generate the code in this repository.